wp-plugins/woocommerce-all-in-one-seo-pack/readme.txt

 Contributors: visser
 Donate link: http://www.visser.com.au/#donations
-Tags: woocommerce, mod, aioseop, all in one seo pack Requires at least: 2.9.2
+Tags: woocommerce, mod, aioseop, all in one seo pack, product details Requires at least: 2.9.2
-Tested up to: 3.4
+Tested up to: 3.4.2
-Stable tag: 1.2
+Stable tag: 1.3

 Manage All in One SEO Pack meta details for WooCommerce Products within the Add/Edit Products view within the WordPress Administration.